Psychiatric Medication Referral

 Medical Responsibility

-While your therapist can function as an advisor and interface closely with the prescribing physician, it is the prescribing physician who is responsible for any medical care you may receive (i.e., dose changes, trouble-shooting side effects, etc.), and these physicians and clinics are separate entities from, and have no legal, financial, or organizational relationship to your therapist or the Meguro Counseling Center.
+While your therapist can function as an advisor and interface closely with you and your prescribing physician, it is the prescribing physician who is responsible for any medical care you may receive (i.e., dose changes, trouble-shooting side effects, mixing medications, etc.), and these physicians and clinics are separate entities from, and have no legal, financial, or organizational relationship to your therapist or the Meguro Counseling Center.

 Tokyo Meguro Counseling Center logo design by Burt Berger, AIA Emeritus, October 2008.